Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 The Biological Carbon Cycle

 Living organisms are connected in many ways, even between ecosystems.
 A good example of this connection is the exchange of carbon between autotrophs and heterotrophs within and between ecosystems by way of atmospheric carbon dioxide.
 Carbon dioxide is the basic building block that most autotrophs use to build multicarbon, high energy compounds, such as glucose.
 The energy harnessed from the sun is used by these organisms to form the covalent bonds that link carbon atoms together.
 These chemical bonds thereby store this energy for later use in the process of respiration.
 Most terrestrial autotrophs obtain their carbon dioxide directly from the atmosphere, while marine autotrophs acquire it in the dissolved form (carbonic acid, H2CO3).
 However carbon dioxide is acquired, a by-product of the process is oxygen.
-The photosynthetic organisms are responsible for depositing approximately 21 percent oxygen content of the atmosphere that we observe today.
+The photosynthetic organisms are responsible for creating the oxygen content of our atmosphere; oxygen makes up approximately 21 percent of the atmosphere that we observe today.

 Heterotrophs and autotrophs are partners in biological carbon exchange (especially the primary consumers, largely herbivores).
 Heterotrophs acquire the high-energy carbon compounds from the autotrophs by consuming them, and breaking them down by respiration to obtain cellular energy, such as ATP.
 The most efficient type of respiration, aerobic respiration, requires oxygen obtained from the atmosphere or dissolved in water.
 Thus, there is a constant exchange of oxygen and carbon dioxide between the autotrophs (which need the carbon) and the heterotrophs (which need the oxygen).
 Gas exchange through the atmosphere and water is one way that the carbon cycle connects all living organisms on Earth.